usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="attestation"></a>5.2.4.
 Attestation

-Attestation is information conveyed to the verifier regarding a directly connected authenticator or the endpoint involved in an authentication operation.
+Attestation is information conveyed to the verifier regarding a directly-connected authenticator or the endpoint involved in an authentication operation.
 Information conveyed by attestation MAY include, but is not limited to:

 * The provenance (manufacturer or supplier certification), health, and integrity of the authenticator and/or endpoint.
 * Security features of the authenticator.